 A Criminal Solicitor - independent of the Police or the Crown Prosecution Service who provides free legal advice and representation at Police Stations or Magistrates Court to people suspected or charged with a a criminal offence.

-contracted by the Legal Aid Agency to provide those services at local courts and police
+be contracted by the Legal Aid Agency to provide those services at local

 (Note it is a common fallacy that if you ask for the Duty Solicitor they are working with the Police - they do not and incidentally most Criminal Firms who do private work have Duty Solicitors as well)